commoncrawl/cc-crawl-statistics/plots/crawlsize.md

 ![Captures per year and URL status (new/unknown URL, revisit, duplicate)](./crawlsize/url_status_by_year.png)

-The plot above shows the amount of page captures accumulated per year and it's distribution by URL status – "new" URLs were visited the first time, "revisits" have been already archived a previous crawl, and "duplicates" designate captures of the same URL within a single, "monthly" crawl.
+The plot above shows the amount of page captures accumulated per year and its distribution by URL status – "new" URLs were visited the first time, "revisits" have been already archived a previous crawl, and "duplicates" designate captures of the same URL within a single, "monthly" crawl.

 ## Cumulative Size